 Born on 1 April 1836 in Moore Township, Northampton County, Pennsylvania, Charles Nolf, Jr. was a son of Moore Township natives, Charles Nolf, Sr. (1816-1879) and Susannah (Schaeffer) Nolf (1813-1898).
 Records from the Salem United Church of Christ in Northampton County confirm that Charles was baptized in Moorestown, Northampton County on 16 May that same year.
 The given names of both he and his father were inscribed in the church ledger as “Carl.”

 During the early 1850s, Charles Jr.’s father, Charles Nolf, Sr., was employed as an innkeeper, the 1850 census describing the establishment as an “Oyster Saloon” and an 1864 U.S. Internal Revenue Service Tax Assessment list labeling it “Hotel.”
-A civic minded individual, Charles Nolf, Sr. was dedicated to the betterment of his community, according to the History of Our Church presented on the website of St. Paul’s Evangelical Lutheran Church in Catasauqua, Pennsylvania:
+A civic minded individual, Charles Nolf, Sr. was dedicated to the betterment of his community, according to historical records of St. Paul’s Evangelical Lutheran Church in Catasauqua, Pennsylvania:

 The Lutheran residents of Catasauqua longed to form their own congregation, but as of the winter of 1851, they were unable to take on such a project alone.
 Instead, they joined with the German Reformed congregation, and together, they agreed to form and build a “Union Church.”
 Between the two congregations, they formed a building committee; Solomon Biery, of the Reformed faith, worked with George Breinig, Samuel Koehler, and Charles Nolf of the Lutherans.
 While preparations for the building of the new church began, they attended religious services at the First Presbyterian Church (now the Catasauqua Presbyterian Church).

 Civil War Military Service